Strong-TransCenter: Improved Multi-Object Tracking based on Transformers with Dense Representations: Proposed Method

 \textbf{predict phase:}

 \textbf{update phase:}

-Where $\vb*{F}_k$ is the transition matrix, $\vb{P}_k$ is the covariance matrix, $\vb*{K}_k$ is the Kalman gain, $\vb*{H}_k$ is the observation matrix, $\vb*{Q}_k$ is the process noise covariance, and $\vb*{R}_k$ is the measurement noise covariance.
-The implementation we chose, based on the work of DeepSORT \cite{Wojke2017} as mentioned in \ref{related_work}, represented the object's state as:
+Where $\hat{\mathbf{x}}^-_k$ is the prior estimate, $\hat{\mathbf{x}}_k$ is the updated estimate, $\mathbf{P}_k$ is the updated estimate covariance matrix, $\mathbf{P}^-_k$ is the prior estimate covariance matrix $\mathbf{K}_k$ is the Kalman gain, $\mathbf{Q}_k$ is the process noise covariance, and $\mathbf{R}_k$ is the measurement noise covariance.
+The implementation we chose was based on the work of DeepSORT \cite{Wojke2017} but the state vector and measurement representation were amended:

+Where ($x_c$, $y_c$) are the 2D coordinates of the object center in the image plane. $w$ is the bounding box width and $h$ is the bounding box height.
+We replaced the aspect ratio in the state vector with the object width, to avoid non-linearity caused by division by small numbers.
+Many works \cite{Wojke2017, FairMOT,StrongSORT, ByteTrack_Zhang2021} used an implementation that converts the measurement vector from the detector network, usually taking the form: